-Rule 343 - Petroleum Storage Tank Degassing: This rule applies to the degassing of any above-ground tank, reservoir or other container of more than 40,000 gallons capacity containing any organic liquid with a vapor pressure greater than 2.6 psia or between 20,000 gallons and 40,000 gallons capacity containing any organic liquid with a vapor pressure greater than 3.9 psia.
-The only vessels to which this rule applies are the production surge tanks.
-Ongoing compliance with this rule is achieved through the section F and G reporting and recordkeeping requirements of the rule.

-Rule 359 - Flares and Thermal Oxidizers: This rule applies to flares for both planned and unplanned flaring events.
+- Rule 343 Petroleum Storage Tank Degassing: This rule applies to the degassing of any above-ground tank, reservoir or other container of more than 40,000 gallons capacity containing any organic liquid with a vapor pressure greater than 2.6 psia or between 20,000 gallons and 40,000 gallons capacity containing any organic liquid with a vapor pressure greater than 3.9 psia.
+Ongoing compliance with this rule is achieved through the section F and G reporting and recordkeeping requirements of the rule. - Rule 359 Flares and Thermal Oxidizers: This rule applies to flares for both planned and unplanned flaring events.
 Compliance with this rule has been documented.
-A detailed review of compliance issues is as follows:

-- § D.1 Sulfur Content in Gaseous Fuels: Part (a) limits the total sulfur content of all planned flaring from South County flares to 15 gr/100 cubic feet (239 ppmv) calculated as H2S at standard conditions.
-PUC quality gas is supplied from onshore which provides the flare with purge and pilot gas that is within the limits of this rule.
-For all other planned emissions associated with platform flaring volumes, FM O&G has obtained District approval to comply with the part (b) exemption of this rule that requires excess SO_x emissions be offset at a ratio of 1:1.
-Unplanned flaring is exempt from the sulfur standards of this rule. - § D.2 Technology Based Standard: Requires all flares to be smokeless and sets pilot flame requirements.
-The flare on Platform Harvest complies with this section. - § D.3 Flare Minimization Plan: Reduction in the volume of flare gas is attained through implementation of the most current version of the District-approved Flare Minimization Plan. - Rule 505 Breakdown Conditions: This rule describes the procedures that FM O&G must follow when a breakdown condition occurs to any emissions unit associated with Platform Harvest.
+A detailed review of compliance issues is as follows: - § D.1 Sulfur Content in Gaseous Fuels: Part (a) limits the total sulfur content of all planned flaring from South County flares to 15 gr/100 cubic feet (239 ppmv) calculated as H2S at standard conditions. - § D.2 Technology Based Standard: Requires all flares to be smokeless and sets pilot flame requirements. - § D.3 Flare Minimization Plan: This section requires sources to implement flare minimization procedures so as to reduce emissions and document these procedures in a Flare Minimization Plan. - Rule 505 Breakdown Conditions: This rule describes the procedures that FM O&G must follow when a breakdown condition occurs to any emissions unit associated with Platform Harvest.
 A breakdown condition is defined as an unforeseeable failure or malfunction of (1) any air pollution control equipment or related operating equipment that causes a violation of an emission limitation or restriction prescribed in District Rules and Regulations, or by State law, or (2) any in-stack continuous monitoring equipment, provided such failure or malfunction: - a.
 Is not the result of neglect or disregard of any air pollution control law or rule or regulation; - b.
 Is not the result of an intentional or negligent act or omission on the part of the owner or operator; - c.
 Is not the result of improper maintenance; - d.
 Does not constitute a nuisance as defined in Section 41700 of the Health and Safety Code; - e.
 Is not a recurrent breakdown of the same equipment. - Rule 360 Emissions of Oxides of Nitrogen from Large Water Heaters and Small Boilers.
 This rule applies to water heaters, boilers, steam generators and process heaters with rated heat input capacities greater than or equal to 0.750 MMbtu/hr up to, and including, 2.000 MMbtu/hr.
 There are no units at this facility subject to this rule. - Rule 603 Emergency Episode Plans: Section "A" of this rule requires the submittal of Stationary Source Curtailment Plan for all stationary sources that can be expected to emit more than 100 tons per year of hydrocarbons, nitrogen oxides, carbon monoxide or particulate matter.
-FM O&G submitted a revised Emergency Episode Plan in February 2005. - Rule 810 Federal Prevention of Significant Deterioration: This rule was adopted January 20, 2011 to incorporate the federal Prevention of Significant Deterioration rule requirements into the District's rules and regulations.
+FM O&G submitted a revised Emergency Episode Plan in February 2005.

+Rule 810 - Federal Prevention of Significant Deterioration: This rule was adopted January 20, 2011 to incorporate the federal Prevention of Significant Deterioration rule requirements into the District's rules and regulations.
 Future projects at the facility will be evaluated to determine whether they constitute a new major stationary source or a major modification.